 When you want the best long-term investment, upgrading your HVAC system calls for the experts at ARS/Rescue Rooter.

 We provide expert service on HVAC systems, including installation, maintenance, repair, and replacement.
-We can assist you in determining your needs and qualifications for the federal tax credit for HVAC.
+We can assist you in determining your needs and product eligibility under the IRA tax credits.

 Our technicians are vetted carefully by our hiring team to ensure that they have the right credentials to give great service.

-As for the rebates, these will begin December 31, 2022, and run through September 30, 2031.
-You can rely on the ARS team to be your resource when you have questions regarding these savings.
+As for the rebates, these will begin later in 2023 and run through September 30, 2031.
+When it comes to choosing the right qualifying system for your needs, the ARS team is here to help.
+We will be your go-to resource for any questions you may have.
+However, it's important to note that homeowners should consult with their tax advisor regarding the potential savings.
+This will ensure that you receive the most accurate information and guidance on the specific savings you may be eligible for.
 You can sign up for updates regarding the new tax laws on our site and we’ll keep you in the loop!

 What HVAC systems qualify for a tax credit?